Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: State of the Art

-The mentioned methods used for control are either limited in terms of accuracy by using simplifying assumptions like (piecewise) constant curvature~\cite{hyatt_model_2020,katzschmann_dynamic_2019,spinelli_unified_2022,mei_simultaneous_2023}, which are inaccurate under inertial forces, or limited in their application by only considering planar motion~\cite{danesh_backstepping_2025}, not considering dynamics~\cite{soltani_soft_2017,shi_position_2024,huang_precise_2024}, not achieving real-time capability~\cite{soltani_soft_2017,renda_dynamics_2024}, or not being validated in real-world scenarios~\cite{caasenbrood_energyshaping_2022}.
-Furthermore, to the best of the authors' knowledge, Cosserat rod models without prior assumptions on the shape have not been used for closed-loop \ac{mpc} so far because of the vast computational effort.
+\hlchangestwo{\textit{Rod models} are a structural model-order reduction of 3D continua, which is applicable as long as they are sufficiently slender. \tabref{tab:control_sota} lists multiple control approaches using static~\cite{soltani_soft_2017,shi_position_2024, huang_precise_2024} and dynamic Cosserat rod models~\cite{caasenbrood_energyshaping_2022,danesh_backstepping_2025a,renda_dynamics_2024}.} The mentioned methods used for control are either limited in terms of accuracy by using simplifying assumptions like (piecewise) constant curvature~\cite{hyatt_model_2020,katzschmann_dynamic_2019,spinelli_unified_2022,mei_simultaneous_2023}, which are inaccurate under inertial forces, or limited in their application by only considering planar motion~\cite{danesh_backstepping_2025}, not considering dynamics~\cite{soltani_soft_2017,shi_position_2024,huang_precise_2024}, not achieving real-time capability~\cite{soltani_soft_2017,renda_dynamics_2024}, or not being validated in real-world scenarios~\cite{caasenbrood_energyshaping_2022}.
+Furthermore, to the best of the authors' knowledge, Cosserat rod models without shape assumptions have not yet been used for closed-loop \ac{mpc} because of the vast computational effort.

 \textit{This work} enables this by using a physics-informed surrogate model of a Cosserat rod model without prior shape assumptions, like constant strain.
 Hence, the method considers dynamics and spatial motion, but still achieves real-time capability, enabling the real-world validation of the \ac{mpc}.